Siddhesh19991/ETL_pipeline_Airflow/README.md

       schedule_interval = "@daily"
 }
 ```
-So it runs daily to get the data.

-The tasks are as follows:
-1) API check
+The ETL pipeline includes the following tasks:

+1. API Check: Verify API connectivity and response.
-2) Extact data from the API
+2. Extract Data: Retrieve data from the OpenWeather API.
-3) Tranfsomr the data into the desicer format and the load it to S3 stogare for fuether use i,e data analysis, dashboard, machine learing etc.
+3. Transform and Load: Transform the data into the desired format and load it into an S3 bucket for further analysis, dashboard creation, or machine learning.

-Note: to get a better understanding as to how to do the transformations, I entered the API link into the browser to see how the output looks like and it looks like this:
+Note: To get a better understanding of how to do transform the data, I entered the API link into the browser to see how the response looks like:
 <img width="1588" alt="Screenshot 2024-07-27 at 8 33 09 PM" src="https://github.com/user-attachments/assets/673dbd19-9691-49f9-bdf0-91973b26ea61">

-Finally, once everytin is setup, we can go to the apackge airflow UI and run the DAG.
-We can
+Once everything is set up, you can access the Airflow UI and manually run the DAG from the dashboard:

 <img width="844" alt="Screenshot 2024-07-27 at 8 34 14 PM" src="https://github.com/user-attachments/assets/574bed2e-5c7c-43aa-853b-7c8702dcd812">